Bringing Zoning to Connecticut

 Bassett’s prediction was accurate.
 In its landmark 1926 Euclid v.
 Ambler decision, the US Supreme Court shifted its interpretation of individual versus governmental property rights.
 The test case came the Cleveland suburb of Euclid, Ohio, which created residential zoning that blocked landowners from selling their property for industrial use.
 Previously in the 1917 Buchanan case, the Court ruled against racial zoning on the grounds that local government infringed on individual rights to sell property to whomever they chose.
 But less than a decade later in the Euclid case, the court’s 6-3 majority agreed that local governments could limit individual rights to property as long as they “find their justification… for the public welfare.”
 Zoning laws are constitutional, the Court ruled, unless they are “clearly arbitrary and unreasonable, having no substantial relation to the public health, safety, morals, or general welfare” of the community.
 This language precisely matched the state zoning enabling bill that Bassett, Hoover, and other zoning advocates had recommended.
 Also, while the Euclid case involved industrial versus residential zoning, and did not directly address exclusionary minimum-land zoning that towns like West Hartford had implemented, the Court made its views on multi-family housing very clear.
 “Very often the apartment house is a mere parasite,” the Court wrote, “constructed in order to take advantage of the open spaces and attractive surroundings” created by single-family homes, which are threatened by the growth of multi-family homes.
 In this way, the Supreme Court ruling justified zoning to primarily protect “the public welfare” of single-family homeowners and their right to physically separate themselves from multi-family rental housing.115

 Although West Hartford initially justified its zoning policy on the grounds of public health and welfare, this soft rhetoric steadily slipped away and was replaced by harder rules of economic exclusion over time.
 We can see this shifting rhetoric in Josiah Woods, West Hartford’s long-time zoning commissioner.
 Back in 1923, Woods defended zoning on the grounds that it was designed to “protect the residential character” of neighborhoods.
 But in 1944, during a local dispute over the scope of the town’s zoning authority, he spoke more bluntly about its true purpose.
 “It is wise to go back to the fundamentals of zoning,” Woods reminded his audience, stating that the underlying goal is “to make West Hartford a suburban town ‘for real homes’,” meaning single-family owner-occupied dwellings, rather than multi-family housing for renters.
 “The Town is given the authority to make zones for the preservation of existing [property] values,” Woods continued, and “zoning exists to protect those values.”
-If suburban property owners simply understood that zoning was created to defend their common economic interests—and to protect them from urban intrusions—Woods suggested that there would be no conflict over the core principles of zoning in West Hartford.117
+If suburban property owners simply understood, Woods suggested, that zoning was created to defend their common economic interests—and to protect them from urban intrusions—there would be no conflict over the core principles of zoning in West Hartford.117

 Munro’s cautionary tale shows how the US zoning movement veered away from its original progressive goals for the public good and shifted into a legally-defensible tool to protect real estate profits and single-family homeowners.
 When West Hartford adopted zoning in 1924, its soft rhetoric initially referred to the public welfare of the community, but its hard rules were clearly designed to separate and stratify neighborhood residents by income.
 The primary objectives of West Hartford’s original zoning plan were to exclude multi-family housing from most areas of town and to physically distance suburban homeowners from urban renters they deemed as undesirable.
 While this story of exclusionary zoning began in one Connecticut suburb, it quickly spread to others across the state.